 Information about the School District's governmental funds is presented starting on Exhibit "C" of this report.
 Governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues of \$152.9 million and total expenditures of \$147.3 million in fiscal year 2018.
-Total governmental fund balances of \$52.5 million at June 30, 2018, increased nearly \$18.0 million from the prior year. \$12.9 million of the increase in fund balance resulted from a pause/reduction in construction of new buildings and receiving bond proceeds for a future school.
-Property taxes increased by almost \$3.0 million and State funds increased by approximately \$4.8 million in the general fund.
-As stated earlier the main increase in expenditures was salaries and TRS pension cost.
-Capital projects fund reserves increased by \$12.9 million during the fiscal year.
-The general fund had an increase of \$4.7 million during fiscal year 2018.
+The governmental funds had total revenues of over \$161.1 million and total expenditures of nearly \$164.7 million in fiscal year 2019.
+Total governmental fund balances of \$50.5 million at June 30, 2019, decreased nearly \$2.0 million from the prior year.
+This decrease in fund balance resulted from the net of \$6.8 million increases in fund balance of the general and debt service fund and a \$8.8 million decrease in fund balance of the capital projects fund.
+Capital projects fund balance decreased due to construction costs of the new high school and renovations of other buildings which used the accumulated fund balance from prior years.
+The general and debt service fund increased due to additional state and local funds.
+Property taxes increased by almost \$4.7 million and State funds increased by approximately \$858 thousand.
+The main increase in expenditures was salaries (\$2.7 million) and TRS pension cost (\$3.4 million).
+Capital projects fund reserves decreased by \$8.8 million during the fiscal year due to additional construction costs.
+The general fund had an increase of \$6.3 million during fiscal year 2019.

-Shown here is a graph of property tax and state funds received in the past 6 years:
+Shown here is an illustration of property tax and state funds received in the past 6 years: